Want to hear more about storms? Check out the transcript of a message board discussion with Weather Expert, Ingrid Amberger.

-More information about tornadoes is available from the
+More information about tornadoes can be found in the

 Please explain lake effect.
 I live in Michigan.

 Any lake, if it is large enough, will change the weather around it.
 The effect is most noticeable in America around the Great Lakes area in winter.
-Cold air blowing across the lakes pick up large amounts of moisture as they pass over the relatively warm water beneath.
+Cold air blowing across the lakes picks up large amounts of moisture as it passes over the relatively warm water beneath.
 When these moisture-laden winds hit the shore, they drop the moisture as "lake-effect" snows that are frequently very heavy up to three inches per hour!

 When you chased hurricanes, how many would you say you chased?
 What was it like?

 I chased six hurricanes, and about six weaker tropical storms and tropical depressions.
 You can read my account of my flight into Hurricane Hugo.

 Not if it's yellow!!
 Actually it depends on how much contamination is in the air the snow falls in.
 If you are in a heavily polluted city, odds are the snow has lots of contaminants in it from auto exhaust, factory emissions, etc. That snow is not too healthy to eat.
 However, in rural or suburban areas, eating a little snow probably wouldn't hurt.

 is the difference when a weather reporter says "partly cloudy"

 There is no difference.
 It's the weather reporters way of saying the glass is half-empty or half-full.